Skip to main content

 The keypair is generated in your browser with the forge crypto library; only the CSR, which contains the public key and your requested names, is meant to go to the CA. The private key stays on your side, which is the entire security premise of a CSR: the signer never sees the secret half.

-Generate a Certificate Signing Request (CSR) and private key pair directly in your browser.
-Fill in your organization details, choose your key algorithm, and download the PEM files, ready to submit to any certificate authority.
+Generate an RSA Certificate Signing Request (CSR) and matching private key directly in your browser.
+Fill in your Common Name and organization details, choose an RSA key size, and download the PEM files, ready to submit to any certificate authority.
+Generation runs locally with node-forge; the private key never leaves the page.

 How to use

-1. 1Enter the Common Name (your domain) and organization details.
+1. 1Enter the Common Name (your domain) and organization details (O, OU, L, ST, C, email).

-4. 4Generate and download the CSR and private key PEM files.
+3. 3Generate, then download the CSR (.csr) and private key (.key) PEM files.

 • Ordering SSL/TLS certificates

-Generate the CSR required by certificate authorities like DigiCert, Sectigo, or Let's Encrypt.
+Generate the CSR required by certificate authorities like DigiCert, Sectigo, or others.

 • Key rotation

-Generate a fresh key pair and CSR when rotating certificates on a scheduled basis.
+Generate a fresh RSA key pair and CSR when rotating certificates on a scheduled basis.

 Frequently asked questions